 The implementation requirements for the Gualala River Sediment TMDL in this General Permit are based on the North Coast TMDL Implementation Policy adopted on November 29, 2004.
 The Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Gualala River Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

-This TMDL set the sediment waste load allocation (WLA) for point sources at zero (0) because there are no significant individual point sources of sediment in the Gualala River watershed.
+This TMDL set the sediment waste load allocation for point sources at zero (0) because there are no significant individual point sources of sediment in the Gualala River watershed.

 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 x.
 Mad River Sediment TMDL

-The U.S. EPA established the Mad River Sediment TMDL on December 21, 2007 to address the impairment of the Mad River and its tributaries due to sediment.
+The U.S. EPA established the Mad River Sediment TMDL on December 21, 2007, to address the impairment of the Mad River and its tributaries due to sediment.

 The implementation requirements for the Mad River Sediment TMDL in this General Permit are based on the North Coast TMDL Implementation Policy adopted on November 29, 2004.
 The Sediment TMDL Implementation Policy requires the use of existing permitting and enforcement tools to pursue compliance with sediment-related standards by all dischargers of sediment waste.
 Construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for the Mad River Sediment TMDL.

-WLA Translation
+Waste Load Allocation Translation

 The source analysis evaluated sediment loading at a subwatershed scale.
 The source analysis did not attempt to distinguish sediment loading at the scale of specific land ownerships nor did it distinguish loading between land areas subject to NPDES regulation and land areas not subject to NPDES regulation.
-Therefore, this TMDL includes separate but identical load allocations for nonpoint sources and waste load allocations (WLAs) for diffuse point sources.
+Therefore, this TMDL includes separate but identical load allocations for nonpoint sources and waste load allocations for diffuse point sources.
 Construction activities permitted under this General Permit are considered diffuse point sources and are therefore Responsible Dischargers for this TMDL.
-This TMDL assigns a WLA for permitted construction activities equivalent to the load allocation for roads.
+This TMDL assigns a waste load allocation for permitted construction activities equivalent to the load allocation for roads.

 Table 39 – Sediment Load Allocations for the Mad River Watershed